Emergent hydrodynamics in non-equilibrium quantum systems

-The quenched dynamics of a high-frequency driven system is characterized by two timescales.
-The heating timescale, $\tau^*$ (Fig.~\ref{fig1}a), determines the rate of energy absorption from the drive and is proven to be at least exponential in the frequency of the drive, $\tau^* \ge \mathcal{O}(e^{\omega/J_{\mathrm{local}}})$, where $J_{\text{local}}$ is a local energy scale~ \cite{abanin2015exponentially,Mori2016,Kuwahara2016,abanin2017effective,else2017prethermal, abanin2017rigorous}.
-Up until $\tau^*$, the stroboscopic dynamics of the system is well described by the \emph{static} prethermal Hamiltonian $D_\eff = H_{\mathrm{static}} + \mathcal{O}(\omega^{-1})$.
+\figTwo The quenched dynamics of a high-frequency driven system is characterized by two timescales.
+The heating timescale, $\tau^*$ (Fig.~\ref{fig1}a), determines the rate of energy absorption from the drive and is proven to be at least exponential in the frequency of the drive, $\tau^* \ge \mathcal{O}(e^{\omega/J_{\mathrm{local}}})$, where $J_{\text{local}}$ is a local energy scale~ \cite{abanin2015exponentially,Mori2016,Kuwahara2016,abanin2017effective, abanin2017rigorous,else2017prethermal}.
+Up until $\tau^*$, the stroboscopic dynamics of the system is well described by the \emph{static} prethermal Hamiltonian $D_\eff = H_{\mathrm{static}} + \mathcal{O}(\omega^{-1})$, which can be obtained as the truncation of the Floquet-Magnus expansion of the evolution operator \cite{Kuwahara2016,abanin2017effective,abanin2017rigorous}.
 The prethermalization timescale, $\tau_{D_\eff}$ (Fig.~\ref{fig1}a,b), determines the time at which the system approaches an equilibrium state with respect to $D_\eff$.
 When $ \tau_{D_\eff} \ll \tau^*$, the system exhibits a well defined, long-lived prethermal regime.

-In Figs.~\ref{fig1}a,b, we illustrate these two timescales by computing the dynamics of an $L = 100$ Floquet spin chain using DMT.
+In Figs.~\ref{fig1}a,b, we illustrate these two timescales by computing the dynamics of an $L = 100$ Floquet spin chain using DMT \cite{fn3}.
 The average energy density $\langle \Hstatic(t)\rangle/L$ exhibits the expected phenomenology (Fig.~\ref{fig1}a): it remains constant (up to $\omega^{-1}$ corrections) until $\tau^*$, after which it begins to approach its infinite temperature value $\langle \Hstatic \rangle_{T=\infty} = 0$.

 To probe the prethermalization timescale $\tau_{D_\eff}$, a different diagnostic is needed.
 In particular, we compute the second R\'{e}nyi entropy, $S_2 = -\log_2 \tr [\rho^2_{\mathrm{s}}]$, where $\rho_{\mathrm{s}}$ is the reduced density matrix of the three leftmost spins.
 While the system begins in a product state with $S_2=0$, its entropy quickly approaches a \emph{prethermal plateau}, consistent with the Gibbs state of $D_\eff$ at a temperature that matches the initial energy density (Fig.~\ref{fig1}b) \cite{SM}.
 The timescale at which this occurs corresponds to $\tau_{D_\eff}$ and, indeed, we observe $\tau_{D_\eff} \sim 1/J_{\mathrm{local}}$ independent of the driving frequency $\omega$.
 Similar to the energy density, at late times $t > \tau^*$, $S_2$ begins to approach its infinite temperature value, $S_2^{T=\infty} = 3$ bits.